 57. Treasure Planet (2002)

 This film really didn’t get the attention it deserved.
-If you don’t remember it either: It’s an epic space adventure based on the novel Treasure Island.
-Pirates are pretty gnarly, but it’s unlikely many people remember this film enough to be ruined by it.
+It’s the tale of an epic space adventure based on the novel Treasure Island.
+The pirates are pretty gnarly, but it’s unlikely many people remember this film enough to be ruined by it.